 This year and every year since, I attended Summit as an Atlassian User Group leader.
 AUG Leaders are treated like VIPs!
 We attended a half day workshop, a steak dinner at Morton’s, and an award ceremony.
 I won the peer-voted “Play, as a Team” award and the registration contest for facilitating over 40 user group conference sign ups.

-Takeaway: This year and the year before, I brought my laptop to take notes.
+Takeaway: I brought my laptop to take notes.
 That made me a slave to power.
 The venues usually have outlets, but who wants to fight for one?
 Bring an extra battery or portable power source.
 Or, switch to taking notes on paper like I did.